 The Harriet Tubman Museum (Cape May, New Jersey)

 In the 1850s, Harriet Tubman lived in Cape May and used the money she earned in the coastal New Jersey town to help free fugitives.
 Now, more than 150 years later, the Harriet Tubman Museum will open on a block that anti-slavery activists called home.
+The original opening date has passed, but the museum’s Facebook account recently posted it hopes to be open in Mid-September.

 Planet Word Museum (Washington, D.C.)

 The nation’s capital is full of fascinating museums and monuments, but the soon-to-open Planet Word Museum is on a mission “to inspire a love of language in all its forms,” promoting independent reading at the highest level.
 By making the language arts a part of the D.C. experience, Planet Word is hoping people are able to do the tasks some of us take for granted, like reading recipes or medicine labels.
+Go check out all the exhibits on October 22 when the museum opens to the public.

 National Museum of the United States Army (Fort Belvoir, Virginia)